stevengharris/MarkupEditor/README.md

 Behind the scenes, the MarkupEditor interacts with an HTML document (created in `markup.html`) that uses a single `contentEditable` DIV element to modify the DOM of the document you are editing.
 It uses a subclass of `WKWebView` - the `MarkupWKWebView` - to make calls to the JavaScript in `markup-editor.js`.
 In turn, the JavaScript calls back into Swift to let the Swift side know that changes occurred.
 The callbacks on the Swift side are handled by the `MarkupCoordinator`.
 The `MarkupCoordinator` is the `WKScriptMessageHandler` for a single  `MarkupWKWebView` and receives all the JavaScript callbacks in `userContentController(_:didReceive:)`.
 The `MarkupCoordinator` in turn notifies your `MarkupDelegate` of changes.
 See `MarkupDelegate.swift` for the full protocol and default implementations.

 That sounds complicated, but it is mostly implementation details you should not need to worry about.
-Your app will typically use either the `MarkupEditorView` for SwiftUI or the `MarkupEditorUIView` for UIKit.
+Your app will typically use either the `MarkupEditorView` for SwiftUI on MacOS and Mac Catalyst, or the `MarkupEditorUIView` for UIKit.
 The `MarkupDelegate` protocol is the key mechanism for your app to find out about changes as the user interacts with the document.
 You will typically let your main SwiftUI ContentView or your UIKit UIViewController be your `MarkupDelegate`.
 You can customize the behavior of the MarkupEditor using the `MarkupEditor` struct (e.g., `MarkupEditor.toolbarStyle = .compact`).

 For iOS and Mac Catalyst, the `MarkupToolbar` is a convenient, pre-built UI to invoke changes to the document by interacting with the `MarkupWKWebView`.
 You don't need to use it, but if you do, then the easiest way to set it up is just to let the `MarkupEditorView` or `MarkupEditorUIView` handle it automatically.
 Your application may require something different with the toolbar than what the `MarkupEditorView` or `MarkupEditorUIView` provides.
 For example, you might have multiple `MarkupEditorViews` that need to share a single `MarkupToolbar`.
 In this case, you should specify `MarkupEditor.toolbarPosition = .none`.
 Then, for SwiftUI, use the `MarkupEditorView` together with the `MarkupToolbar` as standard SwiftUI views, identifying the `MarkupEditor.selectedWebView` by responding to the `markupTookFocus(_:)` callback in your `MarkupDelegate`.
 For UIKit, you can use the `MarkupEditorUIView` and `MarkupToolbarUIView`.
 See the code in the `MarkupEditorView` or `MarkupEditorUIView` for details.

 For MacOS, the toolbar sits at the top of the MarkupWKWebView using the HTML/CSS version supplied in the [markupeditor-base project](https://github.com/stevengharris/markupeditor-base).
-While the configurability of this toolbar is significantly better than the SwiftUI toolbar (as documented in the [Developer's Guide](https://stevengharris.github.io/markupeditor-base/guide/index.html) for the markupeditor-base project, the integration with the MacOS menubar and context menu in a demo is a known issue as of this release.
+While the configurability of this toolbar is significantly better than the SwiftUI toolbar (as documented in the [Developer's Guide](https://stevengharris.github.io/markupeditor-base/guide/index.html) for the markupeditor-base project), the integration with the MacOS menubar and context menu in a demo is a known issue as of this release.

 To avoid spurious logging from the underlying `WKWebView` in the Xcode console, you can set `OS_ACTIVITY_MODE` to `disable` in the Run properties for your target.
 However, this has the side-effect of removing OSLog messages from the MarkupEditor from showing up, too, and is probably not a good idea in general.
 It's useful for tests, where the huge number of Apple messages for out-of-the-box WebView apps makes reading logs just to see if a test passed or failed very difficult.